DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 Most established teachers will earn more than this by progressing onto the upper pay range for teachers, or by becoming a leading practitioner.

 If you’re not sure whether you'll be teaching in inner, outer or the fringe of London, talk to your school.

-## Holidays

-You'll get more days holiday than people in many other professions.
-In school, full-time teachers work 195 days per year.

-For comparison, you'd work 227 days per year (on average) if you worked full time in an office.

-## Teachers' pension scheme

-The teachers’ pension scheme is one of the most generous in the country.
-It is a 'defined benefit' pension and is:

-* based on your teaching salary rather than the amount of money you pay in
-* registered with HM Revenue and Customs - so your contributions are tax-free
-* flexible and allows you to take some of it as a tax-free lump sum

-You also get other insurance benefits too.
-You can find out more on [the teachers' pension scheme website](https://www.teacherspensions.co.uk/members/new-starter.aspx).

-## Support for early career teachers

-All teachers are given extra support during their first 2 years in teaching called [ECF-based training](/support-for-early-career-teachers).
-This helps early career teachers (ECTs) develop their knowledge, teaching skills and working habits.

-This support includes:

-* paid time away from classroom teaching to focus on your development
-* a high quality training programme based on the [early career framework](https://www.gov.uk/government/publications/early-career-framework)
-* a mentor who will give you guidance and support

-The term early career teacher (ECT) replaced newly qualified teacher (NQT).

 ## Career progression